JeffVandrewJr/btcqbo/README.md

   <button type="submit">Pay now</button>
 </form>
 ```
-In the code, change btcpay.example.com to the domain of your BTCPay host (but leave all portions of the URL after the ".com" the same, and set the redirect URL of your choice.
+In the code, change `btcpay.example.com` to the domain of your BTCPay host (but leave all portions of the URL following the ".com" the same).
+Also set the redirect URL of your choice.
 Save the page in Wordpress; due to the magic of CSS it should automatically be styled to match your site.

-<h4>Troubleshooting</h4>
+<h4>Troubleshooting (only for technical users!)</h4>

 If QBO becomes unsynced, try running:
 ```